 From this new German blueprint of the Gita, new theories about the Orient could be formed at will, in contrast to the original Gita which hardly anyone in Germany was able to read.
-Although German scholars continued to call it the “Gita”, referring to the original Gita, they nevertheless would exclusively discuss the German new blueprint of the Gita, in the same way every German was referring to the “original Bible“; while in reality they were talking about the latest German translation and thus a fake Bible.
-That Gita-blueprint was not a text nor a copy, nor a translation, but rather it was a concept: the German idea about what the Gita should say, a total fabricated, abstract idea that served the interest of a particular group of people, rather than what the actual Gita said – a concrete yet foreign legion of words (that had to be given German names in order to enter).
+Although German scholars continued to call it the ‘Gita,’ referring to the Hindu epic Bhagavad Gita, they nevertheless would exclusively discuss the German new blueprint of a translated Gita, in the same way every German was referring to the Hebrew Bible while in reality they were talking about the German new blueprint of a translated Bibel.
+That Gita-blueprint was not a text nor a copy, nor just a translation, but rather it was a new mythology: the Germanized idea about what the Hindu Gita says in translation, a fabricated abstract idea that served the interest of European philosophers, rather than what the actual Gita sages said – a concrete yet foreign legion of nouns and names and compounds—alien words that had to be given German names or else endangered the legacy.

 We recall the philosophers were distinguished for their wisdom and sound judgment.
 The definition did not imply that the philosopher should experience reading the real Gita or experiencing Hindu culture or learning Sanskrit.
 Philosophy required sound judgment about a proposition, not the experience of the real world.
-Germany philosophized a lot about India; and by doing so Europe could never become India.
+Europe and Germany philosophized a lot about India; and by doing so, Europe and Germany could never become India.
 Only the sages relate, the philosopher dissociate.

-Edmund Husserl confirmed the German way: “There is something unique here in Europe that is recognized in us by all human groups, too. […] It becomes a motive for [Indians] to Europeanize themselves in their unbroken will to spiritual self-preservation, whereas we, if we understand ourselves properly, would never Indianize ourselves”.
-Husserl had no concept for sages and sagehood.
-He was born and raised in the German world – Austria and Germany.
-He called the sage culture of India the “will to spiritual self-preservation”, because what the German philosophers did, philosophizing about India, never required any actual experience of India or anything Indian.
-This not-having-to-experience India, Husserl called “something unique here in Europe” – and rightly so.
+Edmund Husserl, in his famed Vienna Lectures, proclaimed that European scholars who studied India and who properly understood Europe’s place in world history would ‘never Indianize themselves’.
+Husserl had no concept for sages and sagehood either.
+He was born and raised in the germanphone world – Austria and Germany.
+He called the sage culture of India the ‘will to spiritual self-preservation,’ because what the German philosophers did, philosophizing about India, never required any actual experience of India or anything Indian.
+This not-having-to-experience India, Husserl called ‘something unique here in Europe’ – and rightly so.
 Husserl knew perfectly well that the great Western project of East-West learning was not mutual.
 How long – and how often – had prominent Eastern thinkers like Rabindranath Tagore, Lu Xun, Nishitani Keiji, and Ji Xianlin asked the radical question: when will the West learn from the East?
-The West, in its own ways, always learned from the East, of course, but not directly from the original but indirectly from those newly-created blueprints, a mere Western representation of the East.
-This way, the “East as the Teacher”, that wishful thinking that German philosophers like Leibniz, Goethe, and other China-enthusiasts had expressed, was elegantly side-stepped.
+The West, in its own ways, always learned from the East, of course, but not directly from the original but indirectly from those newly created blueprints, a mere Western representation of the East.
+This way, the ‘East as the Teacher,’ that wishful thinking that German philosophers like Leibniz, Goethe, and other China-enthusiasts had expressed, was elegantly side-stepped.
 The real, the wise China was ignored and left unwanted.

 Philosophy and Western scholarship was construed like that: it would have imagined and re-invented China and the East without consulting the client, long before the intellectually beholden East took any notice.
 As far as the philosophical approach to thinking was concerned, East-West learning was not mutual, as Husserl had recommended, but beneath the obvious content of the philosopher’s lecture and statement hung a hidden layer of aesthetical subtleties: the way and manner in which Western philosophers let China and other known about Western superiority: by badmouthing the Asians while they were not in the same room.

 The four classes in German orientalism consisting of philosophers, orientalists, practitioners, and sponsors did not generate a new form of Buddhism, German Buddhism, or indeed any new Oriental tradition, but kept the science of Buddhist thought, the new German blueprint, and made Buddhism part of the academic discipline of (Western) Oriental Studies.
-Two German cultural movements and their protagonists made good use of – or at least drew some inspiration from – Oriental Studies: German romanticism and German idealism.
-However, no cultural movement could transform Germany into a culture that welcomed sages and sagehood.
+Two German cultural movements and their protagonists made good use of – or at least drew some inspiration from it– Oriental Studies: German romanticism and German idealism.
+No cultural movement, however, could transform Germany into a culture that welcomed sages and sagehood.

 No German Buddhism existed in Germany (and here, Buddhism could be replaced by Confucianism or most other Oriental traditions) and there were two main reasons for it: first, Germany had no sages; and second: Germany had no culture for sages:

-Unlike most Asian countries like India, Nepal, China, Thailand, Korea or Japan, which had tradition of nurturing spiritual thinkers (sages), but no philosophers; Germany had a long tradition of nurturing rational thinkers (philosophers), but never had Weise or people that were reverenced as sages.
+Unlike most Asian countries like India, Nepal, China, Thailand, Korea or Japan, which had tradition of nurturing spiritual thinkers (sages), but no philosophers; Germany had a long tradition of nurturing rational thinkers (philosophers), but never had notables who were reverenced as sages.
 The philosophers Leibniz, Kant, Hegel, and Husserl all praised European Gelehrsamkeit.
 The ideal thinker in Germany was a philosopher: an individualist and rationalist that acquired new knowledge fast.
 But knowledge was not wisdom, and Gelehrsamkeit was relative.
-Knowing about Buddhism was different from knowing Buddhism, and the same was true for Confucianism, Hinduism, etc.
+Knowing about Buddhism was different from knowing Buddhism, and the same was true for Confucianism, Taosim, and Hinduism.